fortify-presales/fortify-sap-demo/README.md

 ```

 Note: The image is quite large, so the first time you run this it may take a while to download.
 The container will take a while to start as it has to initialize the database.

-The ABAP license supplied with the Docker image lasts only three months - see below for details on how to update it.
+The ABAP license supplied with the Docker image will be out of date so
+we will need to update it.

 The system is ready when you see a line like: